AdaCore/training_material/courses/fundamentals_of_ada/240_tasking.rst

    What is the output of this program?

-      A. Hello, Goodbye, Finished, Done
+      A. Hello, Finished, Done
-      B. Hello, Goodbye, Finished
+      B. Hello, Finished
-      C. :answer:`Hello, Goodbye, Done`
+      C. :answer:`Hello, Done`
-      D. Hello, Goodbye
+      D. Hello

    .. container:: animate

-      |

-      - Entries :ada:`Hello` and :ada:`Goodbye` are reached (so "Hello" and "Goodbye" are printed).
+      Entry :ada:`Hello` is reached, then task

-      - After :ada:`Goodbye`, task returns to :ada:`Main`
-      (so "Done" is printed) but the loop in the task never finishes (so "Finished" is never printed).
+      returns to :ada:`Main` (so "Done" is printed) and continues looping (so "Finished" is never printed).

 ===================
 Protected Objects
 ===================